mmikowski/hi_score/README.md

 ---
 ## Build
-Use `bin/xhi build` or `bin/xhi make` or `bin/xhi 11` (where 11 is the stage
-number) to build a distribution.
-The build script concatenates, compresses, and obsufucates JavaScript and CSS.
+Use `bin/xhi build` or `bin/xhi make`  to build a distribution.
+The tool concatenates, compresses, and obfuscates and SuperPacks JavaScript and CSS.
 It copies only the required assets into the the distribution directory (`build/<build_id>/dist`).
-The result loads faster, runs faster, and typically consumes roughly 1/50th (2%) of the development environment.
+The result loads faster, runs faster, and typically consumes roughly 1/50th the space of the development environment.

 ```
   $ ## Show disk usage of all development files